rahilsh/apps-on-docker/README.md

 # awesome-apps-on-docker #

-Configurations for popular apps to run as a docker container
+Docker manifests for popular apps

 ### Prerequisite
 * Docker setup and prior knowledge of docker and docker-compose